Alison Miller, PhD – Owner and Founder of “The Dissertation Coach”

 Ani received her PhD in Educational Psychology from the University of California, Los Angeles.
 Her dissertation focused on the relationship between oral narrative ability, language skills, and literacy outcomes in Armenian American English learner students in fourth through sixth grade.
 She is currently an Adjunct Associate Professor in the Graduate School of Education at Saint Mary’s College of California where she teaches research methods courses to students pursuing their master’s and doctoral degrees in a variety of programs including TESOL, special education, counseling, school psychology, early childhood, and educational/teacher leadership.
 In this capacity, Ani provides students with structured guidance through the research process, including developing research questions, writing a literature review, developing research methodology, conducting data analysis (both quantitative and qualitative), and writing up results and conclusions.
 Ani also works closely with students as they work on applications for the Institutional Review Board and also serves as a thesis/dissertation chair.
 She has significant research experiences in the field of education and has worked on a number of projects focused primarily on English learner students’ language and literacy development.
 Ani truly enjoys working with graduate students and finds great satisfaction in supporting students through the research process.
 She is compassionate, straightforward, optimistic and passionate about helping individuals succeed in all they wish to accomplish.

-Kathryn Peterson, PhD – Dissertation Coach and Consultant
+Kathryn Peterson, PhD – Dissertation Coach, Faculty Coach, and Consultant

 Kathryn Peterson holds an M.A. in playwriting from the University of Cincinnati, and an MFA and PhD in creative writing and literature from the University of Houston.
 Dr. Peterson has worked with arts, humanities, and social science students for the past 16 years, teaching everything from developmental writing and reading to graduate level seminars in research.
 She currently teaches at the University of Houston-Clear Lake, where she advises theses and mentors both undergraduate and graduate literature students.
 Her students have won local, state and national prizes and have published in a wide variety of journals.
 She has written plays, short fiction, and literary criticism, with research emphases in managing writing anxiety and in the application of mythic structures to the composition of lengthy projects.
 As a coach, she enjoys helping students at various stages of the writing process, particularly those who are stuck in the phases of idea development and generation.
 She helps students identify their writing blocks and figure out strategies to overcome them and manage the physiological aspects of writing anxiety.